Two teams made deals for him, but only one could end up with “The Next One”.

 Trade Changed Franchises Fates Fast

-The monolithic deal centred around the teen phenom had immediate and drastic impacts on both the Flyers and the Nordiques, altering the landscape and fortunes of both clubs, who became instant contenders.
+The monolithic deal centered around the teen phenom had immediate and drastic impacts on both the Flyers and the Nordiques, altering the landscape and fortunes of both clubs, who became instant contenders.
 The trade’s after-effects were felt strongly for more than a decade.

 Much-Ballyhooed Lindros Worth the Hype